 Section 2635.808 of the Standards describes the circumstances under which an employee may engage in fundraising in either an official or a personal capacity.
 In accordance with this section of the Standards, an employee may participate in fundraising in an official capacity if there is authority for the employee to do so as part of his official duties.
-An employee may engage in fundraising activities in a personal capacity if the employee does not use his official title, position, or authority to further that effort or personally solicit funds or other support from subordinates or from anyone known to him to be a prohibited source for purposes of the gift restrictions in subpart B of the Standards.
+An employee may engage in fundraising activities in a personal capacity if the employee does not use his official title, position, or authority to further that effort or personally solicit funds or other support from subordi- nates or from anyone known to him to be a prohibited source for purposes of the gift restrictions in subpart B of the Standards.
 A special Government employee, however, may solicit charitable contributions from a prohibited source as long as that person does not have interests affected by the performance or nonperformance of his official duties.

-Authority For An Employee To Engage In Fundraising As Part of His Official Duties
+Authority For An Employee To Engage In Fundraising As Part Of His Official Duties

-Section 2635.808(b) of the Standards provides, "An employee may participate in fundraising in an official capacity if, in accordance with a statute, Executive order, regulation or otherwise as determined by the agency, he is authorized to engage in the fundraising activity as part of his official duties."
-(Emphasis added.)
-The phrase, "or otherwise as determined by the agency," was included in this provision because several agencies who commented on the proposed Standards of Ethical Conduct suggested that authority for an employee to engage in fundraising as part of his official duties may be found, for example, in statutes more general in character than those specifically providing for agency personnel to engage in fundraising.
-The phrase recognizes that agencies may have authority to permit official fundraising notwithstanding that such authority is not expressly set forth in a statute, Executive order, or regulation.
+Section 2635.808(b) of the Standards provides, "An employee may participate in fundraising in an official capacity if, in accordance with a statute, Executive order, regulation or otherwise as determined by the agency, he is authorized to engage in the fundraising activity as part of his official duties." [underscoring supplied.]
+The phrase, "or otherwise as determined by the agency," was included in this provision because several agencies who commented on the proposed Standards of Ethical Conduct suggested that authority for an employee to engage in fundraising as part of his official duties may be found, for example, in statutes more general in character than those specifically providing for agency personnel to engage in fundraising notwithstanding that such authority is not expressly set forth in a statute, Executive order, or regulation.